 2) Participate in a Moment of Silence

 A moment of silence is an opportunity to reflect and contemplate.
 It is a sign of acknowledgment and respect.
-Observing a moment of silence at six points during the National Day of Service is an excellent way to honor 9/11 victims and heroes.
+Observing a moment of silence at six points during 9/11 Remembrance Day is an excellent way to honor 9/11 victims and heroes.

 The six moments of silence are held at specific times and signify key events that took place on that day.
 A breakdown of these moments is as follows: